daim147/web-framework_typescript/README.md

 # web-framework_typescript
-# Funcionality Similar to Bakbone.js and Marionette.js
+# Functionality Similar to Bakbone.js and Marionette.js